Clemv95/jackett-ygg/README.md

 ## Configuration

-After starting the container, both YGGTorrent indexers (Ygg-API and ygege) will be available in Prowlarr's indexer settings:
+After starting the container, both YGGTorrent indexers (Ygg-API and ygege) will be available in Jackett's indexer settings:

 ![](./Screenshot.png)